godotengine/godot-docs/tutorials/ui/gui_using_fonts.rst

 .. figure:: img/using_fonts_bitmap_kerning_pairs_example.webp

-If needed, your kerning pair characters can be specified by unicode character code by entering ``\uXXXX`` where XXXX is the hexadecimal value of the unicode character.
+If needed, your kerning pair characters can be specified by Unicode character code by entering ``\uXXXX`` where XXXX is the hexadecimal value of the Unicode character.

 Loading a font file
 -------------------